-Just shy of its first anniversary, The Hotel Wilshire has already garnered impressive credentials — including AAA four-diamond honors.
-Affiliated with both Greystone Hotels and Luxe Worldwide Hotels, The Hotel Wilshire is also earning LEEDS certification for its use of sustainable resources and green building materials.
+Just shy of its first anniversary when we visited, The Hotel Wilshire had already garnered impressive credentials — including AAA four-diamond honors.
+Affiliated with both Kimpton Hotels and Luxe Worldwide Hotels, The Hotel Wilshire is also earning LEEDS certification for its use of sustainable resources and green building materials.

 The hotel offers a business center, as well as a boardroom for meetings.
 And even though it does not have an on-site exercise room, guests have complimentary access to the nearby L.A.
 Fitness Center; nor is there any need to leave the premises to go swimming, since the pool is one the hotel’s top attractions: located on the roof, it boasts extraordinary 360-degree views of the Los Angeles skyline and the famed Hollywood Hills (all the more the remarkable since The Hotel Wilshire is no high-rise).